History of Goa: Relations with neighboring powers

 When the Portuguese arrived in Goa, they encountered the established regime of the Sultanate of Bijapur under Yusuf Adil Shah (1450-1510).
 The Adil Shah (written Hidalcão by the Portuguese) controlled Goa (and significant territory of the Sultanate) from his distant, inland capital.
-Led by Alfonso de Albuquerque, in alliance with Timoji, their 1510 attack ended in Portuguese victory.
-Bijapur lost Goa, but continued as a large, local power.De Souza (1979, 2d 2009), pp. 10-13.
+Led by Afonso de Albuquerque, in alliance with Timoji, their 1510 attack ended in Portuguese victory.
+Bijapur lost Goa, but continued as a large, local power.
 In 1565 Bijapur and other Deccan Sultanates in a jihad destroyed the capital of the Hindu Empire Vijayanagara, an ally of the Portuguese.
-From the spoils Bijapur doubled its size.Davies (2d 1949), pp. 44-47 (Maps 21 & 22).
+From the spoils Bijapur doubled its size.
 In 1571 Bijapur in an alliance of mostly Muslim sultanates (Ahmadnagar, Bijapur, Calicut, Aceh) launched determined attacks on Goa, which failed.
-The defeat of this siege of Goa proved decisive.Pearson (1987), p.57: Muslims unite to attack Goa.
+The defeat of this siege of Goa proved decisive.